trang328/NanoDegreeDataEngineering/Data Modeling with Postgres/README.md

 Follow the steps to extract and load the data into the data model.

-1. Run `create_tables.py` to create/reset the tables by
+1. Run `create_tables.py` to create database and tables in `sql_queries.py`

    ```python
    python create_tables.py
    ```

-2. Run ETL process and load data into database by
+2. Build ETL process and load data into database by

    ```python
    python etl.py